 You will receive a total of £90 for the completion of the 3 sets of questionnaires.
 A partial reimbursement will be made if after the first and second set of questionnaires are completed you decide to withdraw from the study.
 The payment for the different phases will be as follows: £30 for the completion of the first set of questionnaires (phase 1); £30 for the completion of the second set of questionnaires (phase 2); £30 for the completion of the final set of questionnaires (phase 3).

-If you think you meet the criteria above and are interested in taking part in the REACT study, we’d love to hear from you!
+If you have any questions regarding the REACT study, we’d love to hear from you!

 REACT is linked to the RAISE study and you can email RAISE@medschl.cam.ac.uk or telephone 07935 074425 if you’d prefer to speak directly with a member of the team.